Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Discussion and Conclusion

-Across the three case studies the adaptive policy's margin over the best fixed-schedule baseline comes from one move: redirecting the next measurement based on whichever partition of the state space the current data has already ruled out.
-In Case~A, a detection at cell 1 halves the ring's support before step 2 targets cell 13.
-In Case~B, the first epoch at $\tau \approx 22$~ns collapses the multimodal posterior before later epochs switch to $\tau = 320$~ns to sharpen within a single fringe; the PCRB fixed schedule commits to $\tau = 320$~ns from step 1 and cannot undo the aliasing.
+Across the three case studies the adaptive policy's margin comes from one structural move: redirecting the next measurement based on whichever partition of the state space the current data has already ruled out.
+In Case~A, the adaptive policy emulates a binary search conditioned on each detection outcome, bisecting the posterior support at every step.
+In Case~B, the first epoch at short $\tau$ collapses the multimodal posterior before later epochs switch to long $\tau$ to sharpen within a single fringe.
 In Case~C, each new pair of probe phases is re-aligned with the largest remaining eigenvector of the EKF posterior covariance, so that successive measurements shrink the least-constrained direction of the state.
-Prior-averaged information criteria, whether mutual information, Fisher information, or EVPI, marginalize over the data before committing an action, so the geometry they recommend is tuned to whichever schedule is best on average rather than best conditionally.
-The joint-DP margin is therefore not a numerical artifact of any particular problem: it is the signature of a hardware operating point chosen in anticipation of a conditional policy, and hardware chosen without that anticipation cannot, in general, recover it by attaching an adaptive policy after the fact.